Swarovski and Jean Paul Gaultier unveil new Kaputt crystal cut collection

 Swarovski makes life and fashion sparkle and even the most complicated crystal designs are no secret for them.
 When we started on this adventure I had an idea and to see it so perfectly executed is a dream come true.

 On January 28, 2015, Jean Paul Gaultier presented his Spring/Summer 2015 Haute Couture collection at his Paris headquarters on rue Saint-Martin.
-The occasion also marked the launch of the new Kaputt crystal cut, exclusively designed by Jean Paul Gaultier for Swarovski.
+The occasion also marked the launch of the new Kaputt crystal cut, an inspired addition to the fashion jewelry world, exclusively designed by Jean Paul Gaultier for Swarovski.

 The launch of the Kaputt represents a sparkling start to Swarovski’s 120th-anniversary year.
 Having partnered with the crème de la crème of the world’s couturiers throughout its history, Swarovski is very proud to have worked with Jean Paul Gaultier ever since he first established his atelier.
 The partnership heralds further mutual inspiration and playful creativity, with yet further exciting collaborations still to come in 2015 in Paris, Munich and Vienna.